skip to content

 1. Use an Online Link Checker

 Firstly, use an online link checker tool to identify whether or not there are any broken links on your website.
 If yes, the next step is to go to the relevant pages and remove the available broken links.
-You can also set a reminder for every few months to check and keep the links up-to-date.
+You can also set a reminder for every few months to check and keep the links up to date.

 2. Test New Links